2012 Negros Occidental's 5th congressional district special election: Per municipality

 The provincial board of canvassers declared Mirasol as the winner at 6:45 a.m. of June 3 at the Provincial Capitol in Bacolod.
 Commission on Elections chairman Sixto Brillantes, who had supervised the election, said that the election "was very peaceful, quiet and orderly.
 The weather did not cooperate but we still had a very good voters turnout at 73.41 percent."
 Mirasol won in Binalbagan, Isabela and La Castellana.

 Aftermath

 Mirasol again defeated Yulo in the 2013 general election, and in 2016.
-In 2019, Marilou Arroyo-Lesaca, Iggy's sister, was elected unopposed.
-Arroyo-Lesaca was then defeated in 2022 by Yulo.
+In 2019, Marilou Arroyo-Lesaca sought the district's seat.
+Because of this, Mirasol said that he would run as mayor of Binalbagan again, and endorsed Arroyo-Lesaca instead of running against her.
+She was elected unopposed.
+Arroyo-Lesaca was then defeated in 2022 by Yulo, who finally clinched the seat.
 Yulo defended the seat in 2025.
 Mirasol, who had then became mayor of Binalbagan since 2019, was defeated in 2025.